-What does Rapita do?
+What do we do?

 Rapita Systems has a leading role in research projects which are developing the embedded real-time systems of the future.
-The projects involve collaborating with European industrial and academic partners who rely on our on-target verification tools to inform the development of aerospace and automotive electronics systems, particularly in the areas of multicore, DO-178B/C and ISO 26262.
+Our projects involve collaborating with European industrial and academic partners who rely on our on-target verification tools to inform the development of aerospace and automotive electronics systems, particularly in the areas of multicore timing analysis, DO-178B/C and ISO 26262.
 Funding is provided by the European Union through the ARTEMIS Joint Undertaking Programme and the Seventh Framework Programme (FP7).